All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Visit the 4,800-acre wildlife preserve – the Ann & Sandy Cross Conservation Area.
 There is a slight charge to park for the day, but you can experience some wilderness and outdoor adventure here by taking a remote hike.
 You must register for your hike as there are restrictions for visitors, including timelines and access, but it is very much worth it to experience the outdoors here.
 Soak in the beauty and the quiet as you explore.

 This conservation area is also Canada’s first Nocturnal Preserve.
-Watch the diamonds in the sky without light pollution and make a trip during Lyrid Meteor Shower, and Eta Aquarid Meteor Shower this spring.
+Watch the diamonds in the sky without light pollution and take a trip during the Lyrid Meteor Shower and Eta Aquarid Meteor Shower this spring.
 The area is open until 11 p.m.

 Driving Time: 40m